 Try to sleep enough, eat well, and take exercise.
 It wounds obvious but all of these things will help you to regulate your emotions and feel better in yourself.

-If you need support right now, call 020 8673 4545 or email email@example.com and the reception staff will book an appointment with one of our trained therapists.
-We have centres in Clapham and Tooting, and the TAC Directory, which gives you access to a network of counsellors, psychotherapists and psychologists across London.
+If you need support right now, call 020 8673 4545 or email [email protected] and the Front of House team will book an appointment with one of our trained therapists.
+We have centres in Clapham and Tooting.